Agrograph/geo-rasterize/README.md

 Those shapes can have any coordintes with any numeric type as long as it can be converted into `f64`.

-This crate matches GDAL's behavior when GDAL is supplied with the `ALL_TOUCHED=TRUE` option.
+This crate no longer matches GDAL's behavior (as ov version 0.16.0) when GDAL is supplied with the `ALL_TOUCHED=TRUE` option.
+It does largely match for closed boundaries when supplied with the 'ALL_TOUCHED=FALSE' option, which corresponds to using PixelInclusion::Center.
+There are some edge cases where you can differ by a pixel due to differences between the GDAL version (0.11.0) algorithm that this Crate was coded against.
 So you can use it as a drop-in replacement for GDAL if you only need a GDAL-compatible rasterizer.
 Also, there's no support for GDAL's `BURN_VALUE_FROM=Z`.
 But otherwise, this code should produce identical results to GDAL's rasterizer -- the